lithops-cloud/lithops/docs/source/compute_config/openwhisk.md

         insecure    : <True/False>
     ```

     - You can find all the values in the `~/.wskprops` file.
-The content of the file should looks like:
+The content of the file should look like:

         ```
         APIHOST=192.168.1.30